michaelblight/joth/README.md

     <j:value-of select="{a}+{b}" />                     - Produces "3"
 ```

-### j:variable name="variableName" [ select="eval" ]
+### j:variable name="variableName" [ value="attr" ]

-Sets one global variable based on the select attribute on the node as well as the content of the node.
+Sets one global variable based on the value attribute on the node as well as the content of the node.
 Also see `j:variables`.

 ### j:variables [variableName="attr" ...]